RinaldoBenaccetta/isidom/readme.md

 ### $selectorArrayToString

-Return a string concatened from an array of string.
+Returns a string concatened from an array of strings.

-Each string from the array will be transformed in a class name if 'dot' is set to true. e.g. : 'myClass' become '.myClass', '.myClass' stay '.myClass'.
+Each string from the array will be transformed in a class name if 'dot' is set to true. e.g. : 'myClass' becomes '.myClass', '.myClass' stays '.myClass'.

-If 'dot' is set to false, any dot in class name will be removed. e.g. : '.myClass' become 'myClass'.
+If 'dot' is set to false, any dot in class name will be removed. e.g. : '.myClass' becomes 'myClass'.

 Spaces from start and end of strings will be removed.

 #### Parameters

 -   `input` **([string][57] \| [Array][59]&lt;[string][57]>)** A string value will output the same string with or without '.' at start according to the argument 'dot' received.
-An array of string will return a concatened string with or without '.' at start according to the argument 'dot' received.
+An array of strings will return a concatened string with or without '.' at start according to the argument 'dot' received.
 -   `dot` **[boolean][56]** true will set separator as '.' and false will set separator as a space. (optional, default `true`)